jeffallen/mqtt/README.md

 Benchmarking Tools
 ------------------

 To use the benchmarking tools, cd into <tt>pingtest</tt>, <tt>loadtest</tt>, or <tt>many</tt> and type "go build".
-Both tools have reasonable defaults.
-Use the -help flag to find out what can be tuned.
+The tools have reasonable defaults, but you'll also want to use the -help flag to find out what can be tuned.

-All benchmarks suck, and these three suck in two different ways.
+All benchmarks suck, and these three suck in different ways.

 pingtest simulates a number of pairs of clients who are bouncing messages between them as fast as possible.
 It aims to measure latency of messages through the system when under load.